UNZIPPED: AN AUTOPSY OF AMERICAN INEQUALITY

 Ley Line Entertainment, Still Moving Pictures & The Nation of Artists.

-UNZIPPED: An Autopsy of American Inequality, will had its world festival premiere on October 24th at Newport Beach Film Festival, followed by the virtual American Black Film Festival (ABFF) Nov 3-7th, with more festivals announcing soon.
-Goal is to release in 2022.
+UNZIPPED: An Autopsy of American Inequality had its world festival premiere on October 24th 2021 at Newport Beach Film Festival, where it won the Audience Award for Best Documentary Feature.
+It then screened at the virtual American Black Film Festival (ABFF) Nov 3-28th.
+More festival screenings will be announced soon, followed by distribution and anticipated release in 2022.

 Want to watch and support?